eponsonby/ATP-Support/job-announcement-playbook/details/requirements/conditions-of-employment.md

 </div>
 <div class="usajobs-recruitment-joa-playbook-details__do-not">
   <h4><span class="fa fa-times"></span> Do Not</h4>
-  * Do not add your own bullet style or additional HTML - the JOA will automatically apply the correct bullet style.
+  * Do not add your own bullet style or additional HTML - the job announcement will automatically apply the correct bullet style.
   * Do not use the "previous fields" listed below.
   * Do not add a separate "Key Requirements" section — the Conditions of employment replaces Key Requirements.
 </div>